rhyolight/numenta-web/packages/numenta.org/pages/licenses/trial.md

 title: Numenta Trial License
 ---

-This license will allow you to work under a temporary license and create a proof-of-concept and decide later whether to convert to a commercial license or go AGPL.
+Work under a temporary license and create a proof-of-concept and decide later whether to convert to a commercial license or go AGPL.

 ### Please read and sign the Numenta Trial License document below: